rows/hiring/job descriptions/AI Champion.md

 ## Intro

 Rows is the spreadsheet editor modern teams use to import, transform, and share data.

 Our mission is to empower the billion people out there working on a spreadsheet every day to work with their own data, making it accessible and actionable for everyone.
-We build a spreadsheet editor that combines the familiarity of a spreadsheet with modern data ingestion, AI, and sharing capabilities.

 ## Your role